⚡ Quick Verdict:

 What is Descript?

-Descript is an AI-powered audio and video editor for Mac, Windows, and web.
+Descript is an AI-powered audio and video editor for content creators.

-Then you edit the audio by editing the words — just like a Google Doc.
+It lets you edit audio by editing the transcript, like a Google Doc.

 Descript